Dungan alphabets: Latin

 In January 1928, at the 2nd Plenum of the All-Union Central Committee of the New Turkic Alphabet in Tashkent, the Dungan Latinized alphabet was adopted.
 Its authors were Ya.
-Zhang and a group of Dungan students studying at Tashkent universities.
+Zhang (Ya.
+Dzhon) and a group of Dungan students studying at Tashkent universities.
 Soviet scientists V. M. Alekseev, A. A. Dragunov and E. D. Polivanov assisted them in developing the alphabet.